 Personal Information Management

 Citation management software is more than a means of generating bibliographies.
 These are powerful tools for organizing documents and citation information both for independent work and for sharing with colleagues.
-The Libraries offers support for Zotero, EndNote, and Mendeley, as well as providing both training for and subscription access to RefWorks.
+The Libraries offers support for Zotero, EndNote, and Mendeley.
+The University of Minnesota’s subscription to RefWorks will expire at the end of July, 2017 and will not be renewed.
+Please schedule an appointment with your subject librarian for more information on how to choose a new citation manager.

 Personal archiving allows you to identify your most relevant content, organize and maintain it, and preserve that content for long-term use.
 Learn tips, tricks, and tools for managing your PDFs, electronic notes, photos, research data and more on the Libraries’ Personal Archiving page.